gustavonp/roo-recipes/content/recipes/tumeric-rice.md

 ### Directions

-2. Heat the olive oil on medium heat in a pot, when the oil is [just hot](## "Not smoking!") sauté the diced onion until soft and translucent.
+2. Heat the olive oil on medium heat in a pot.
+When the oil is [just hot](## "Not smoking!"), sauté the diced onion until soft and translucent.

-3. Then add the garlic and cook for a 1 minute.
+3. Then add the garlic and cook for 1 minute.

 3. Add the rice, salt, and turmeric mix.